 After so many attempts by the character to leave her apartment her wait finally comes to an end.
 When Simone leaves, the film jumps straight to a beach and her whole expression changes.
 She finds her boyfriend, they kiss pleasantly after so long waiting, they walk together and the film ends.

 Once again, we identify ourselves with the character of Simone, and just as she does, we want to live life outside our apartments.
 We want to make choices again, be able to walk, and circulate through public spaces.

 As we have seen, the Surrealist movement works with the merger of oneiric and real elements.
-This give us an openness to broader interpretations, since they start from the subjectivity of each.
+This gives us an openness to broader interpretations since they start from the subjectivity of each.

 Above all, each time we look again at this work of art we will always have new perceptions and possible interpretations.
 The movement brings together other ways of understanding ourselves and our reality.

 The very emergence of Surrealism, amidst the World Wars going on, was a period practically without hope.
 Even so, it appeared and expanded artistically to form an art manifesto, at that moment generating a fertile ground for creation.

 The great beauty of art is that it is timeless and part of the assumption of things we find in nature.
 As defined by art historians such as Gombrich and Focillon, forms repeat themselves in space and time.
 Watching An Andalusian Dog is refreshing in times of uncertainty.

 Seeing that a film that is almost a hundred years old continues to be so relevant certainly reinforces the needs of our contemporary lives.
 This is because it gives us the opportunity to understand that art is essential to human life and liberates us.